manvel-khnkoyan/jpv/README.md

 Json Pattern Validator.

-***jpv***  - is a easy use validator library, designed special for large and complex json schemes.
+***jpv***  - is an easy-to-use validator library designed specifically for large and complex JSON schemes.

-There are dozen methods and functions could useful to validate any type of json.
+In the library you can find a dozen methods and functions that can be useful for checking any type of json.
-You can use static or native methods, or you can write your own regular expression for each field.
+There are many static or native methods, or write your own regular expression for each field.
-JPV validator also works with Array and has clever functionalities like a "Logical negation".
+The JPV validator also works with an array and has such smart features as Logical Negation.

 ## Install

-Stable Release (`1.5.x`)
+Stable Release (`2.1.x`)

 ```sh
 $ npm install jpv --save